nduvawinnie/TRIPPLE_7_MOVIE_EMPIRE_REVIEW/README.md

 - Balance production budget and commercial appeal

 ## 7. Conclusion
-The analysis provides actionable insights for Tripple 7 Movie Empire to guide production, release strategy, and budget allocation.
+The analysis provides actionable insights for Triple 7 Movie Empire to guide production, release strategy, and budget allocation.
 By focusing on profitable genres, strategic release timing, and global market expansion, Tripple 7 can reduce financial risk and improve its chances of success in the movie industry.

 ## Resources and links
 ### *Tableau dashboard:*